-53. Providing information about weight is a new requirement under these regulations and it is anticipated that it may take a few months for providing the combined weight to become an established procedure.
+55. Providing information about weight is a new requirement under these regulations.
 All cremation authorities and funeral directors should work collaboratively to ensure a smooth transition.
-It is recommended that funeral directors operating in Scotland should take steps as soon as possible to enable them to obtain access to suitable weighing equipment to complete the question on weight as accurately as possible. (see also para 68 - 72).
+It is recommended that funeral directors operating in Scotland should take steps as soon as possible to enable them to obtain access to suitable weighing equipment to complete the question on weight as accurately as possible.